Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Practical Implications for Choice of Regression Models, Link, and Loss Functions

 The choice of $(\xi,C)$ is application dependent.
 For example, in ATE estimation we typically set $\xi(X)=D$ and $C=1$, while in density ratio estimation we often set $\xi(X)=1$ and $C=0$ so that $\alpha_\bmbeta(X)$ is nonnegative by construction.

 Under \eqref{eq:bp_power_link}, the dual characterization implies that BP-Riesz regression returns the minimum BP-loss solution among approximately balancing models.
-In particular, if we use $\ell_1$-penalty in BP-Riesz regression, BP-Riesz regression is equivalent to solving a constrained problem of the form
+In particular, if we use an $\ell_1$ penalty in BP-Riesz regression, it is equivalent to solving a constrained problem of the form

 with $\alpha_i$ restricted to the domain of $g^{\text{BP}}$, that is, $|\alpha_i| \ge C$.
 When $\lambda = 0$, the constraint \eqref{eq:bp_balancing_constraint} enforces exact balancing:

 where $\widehat{\alpha}_i=\alpha_{\widehat{\bmbeta}}(X_i)$.